 In this case, we don’t need to compute the inverse transpose of to transform normals (recall the discussion of transforming normals in Section 2.8.3).
-Because is an orthogonal matrix (its rows and columns are mutually orthogonal), its inverse is equal to its transpose, so it is its own inverse transpose already.
+Because is an orthonormal matrix (its rows and columns are mutually orthogonal and unit length), its inverse is equal to its transpose, so it is its own inverse transpose already.

 The method that takes vectors back from local space to world space transposes to find its inverse before doing the appropriate dot products.

 Shading normals can cause a variety of undesirable artifacts in practice (Figure 9.2).
 Figure 9.2(a) shows a light leak: the geometric normal indicates that and lie on opposite sides of the surface, so if the surface is not transmissive, the light should have no contribution.
 However, if we directly evaluate the scattering equation, Equation (5.9), about the hemisphere centered around the shading normal, we will incorrectly incorporate the light from .
 This case demonstrates that can’t just be used as a direct replacement for in rendering computations.

 Figure 9.2(b) shows a similar tricky situation: the shading normal indicates that no light should be reflected to the viewer, since it is not in the same hemisphere as the illumination, while the geometric normal indicates that they are in the same hemisphere.
 Direct use of would cause ugly black spots on the surface where this situation happens.